Selected Biographies of Ph.D. Alumni

 Kelly A. Joyce, Ph.D.
 2001

-Kelly A. Joyce is an Associate Professor and Director of Science, Technology, and Society Program at Drexel University.
+Kelly A. Joyce is the Associate Dean for Humanities and Social Science Research for the College of Arts and Sciences; Director of the Master’s Program in Science, Technology and Society; and a Professor in the History and Politics Department at Drexel University.
 Dr. Joyce has written many articles in the areas of medical sociology, science and technology studies, sociology of aging, and qualitative methods.
 She is author of Magnetic Appeal: MRI and the Myth of Transparency (Cornell University Press, 2008), which won the 2010 Eliot Freidson Outstanding Publication Award from the Medical Sociology section of the American Sociological Association.
 She is also co-editor of Technogenarians: Studying Health and Illness through an Ageing, Technology, and Science Lens (John Wiley, 2010).
 In addition to various teaching awards, in 2007 Joyce won the Honorable Mention of the IEEE Life Members' Prize in Electrical History, sponsored by the Society for the History of Technology, for “From Number to Pictures: The Development of Magnetic Resonance Imaging and the Visual Turn in Medicine,” published in Science as Culture in 2006.
 In 2011, she won the National Science Foundation Director’s Award for Collaborative Integration for contributing to the Ethics Education in Science and Engineering Program.

 Alfonso R. Latoni, Ph.D.
 2000

-Alfonso R. Latoni is Deputy Chief of Review in the Scientific Review Branch of the National Institute on Aging, which is part of the National Institutes of Health (NIH).
-From 2005 to 2008, he served in the Center for Scientific Review, NIH, where he was a Scientific Review Officer in the Health of the Population Integrated Review Group, and later in the Bio-behavioral and Behavioral Processes Integrated Review Group, where he was responsible for the Adult Psychopathology and Disorders of Aging Study Section.
+Alfonso R. Latoni is currently the Scientific Review Administrator for the Center for Scientific Review’s Adult Psychopathology and Disorders of Aging Study Section in the Biobehavioral and Behavioral Processes Integrated Review Group, in the Division of Clinical and Population-Based Studies of the NIH.
+On first coming to CSR, he served as Scientific Review Administrator in the Health of the Population Integrated Review Group.
+He came to CSR from the Scientific Review Office of the National Institute on Aging, where he was the Scientific Review Administrator for the Behavior and Social Science of Aging Study Section.
 Prior to joining NIH, from 2000 to 2002, Latoni was Program Director of the Minority Affairs Program of the American Sociological Association (ASA), and Program Director of ASA’s Minority Fellowship Program, a T32 Institutional Research Training grant supported by NIH’s National Institute of Mental Health.
 Previously, from 1986 to 2000, he was Associate Professor of Sociology and Applied Social Research at the Universidad de Puerto Rico (UPR), Mayagüez.
 During the past decade, Latoni’s primary research interests have been at the intersection of social and economic health inequalities and disparities among underrepresented populations, with particular emphasis on the underclass, the elderly, and the homeless.

 Patricia Leavy, Ph.D.
 2002